 The SDI input on the PIX 240i accepts video with embedded audio (up to eight channels) and embedded SMPTE timecode.
-This connection accepts digital video at 10-bit, with 4:2:2 color sampling.
+This connection accepts digital video up to 12-bit, with up to 4:4:4 color sampling.
 Unlike the HDMI interface, which auto-negotiates rates between devices, what comes out of a camera's SDI output is received by the PIX recorder with no auto-negotiation or sample rate conversion.
-The PIX 240i does not support 3G-SDI or dual-link HD-SDI.
+The PIX 240i supports 3G-SDI single link, but not dual-link HD-SDI.